daipayan-bhowal/Map_sort/README.md

 ## Advantages

 - **Optimized for Larger Dataset:**
-The algorithm is faster than quicksort in case of large array size example:- if array has 1000 elements or more of 16 bit integers
+The algorithm is faster than quicksort in case of large array size example:- if array has 1000 elements or more of 16 bit integers as Time complexity is O(n) instead of O(n log n)

 ---